Classification: Kinase Inhibitor

 There are a number of things you can do to manage the side effects of ibrutinib.
 Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects:

 Ibrutinib works as an antiplatelet medication similar to aspirin.
 The time it takes to heal from a cut may take longer than before taking ibrutinib.
 Additionally, you may notice more bruising as a result of taking ibrutinib.
 Let your care team know if you have any excess bruising or bleeding of any kind, including nose bleeds, bleeding gums or blood in your urine or stool.
 In some cases this medication can cause serious bleeding.
 Call your provider right away if you have bleeding that is not stopping.
 Inform your doctor of any medical procedures or dental procedures/cleanings because ibrutinib will need to be held for a period of time before and after the procedure.
+Taking anti-coagulant medications or anti-platelet agents can increase the risk of major bleeding so you should make sure your provider is aware of all medications that you are taking.

 Diarrhea can be a very serious side effect of this medication.
 Notify your oncology team if the number of bowel movements you have in a day increases by 6 or more.
 Talk with your oncology team about which over the counter medications you can take and how to take them, as this will often differ from the instructions on the box.